qbrilliance/qristal-core/docs/md/noise_models.md

 # Noise models

-$QB-SDK-PRODUCT-NAME$ has built-in noise models that are useful for:
+QB Qristal has built-in noise models that are useful for:
 * Emulating the noise inherent in hardware quantum gates, and
 * Optimizing qubit assignment for a given quantum circuit.